nico-bachner/md-paper/README.md

 	cd ..
 '
 ```
-3. Add [template.latex](template.latex) to /.pandoc/templates (create these folders if they don't exist yet)
-4. Delete content from essay.md that you don't need
+3. Delete content from essay.md that you don't need
-5. Start writing :smile:
+4. Start writing :smile:
-6. To generate the pdf, go to your terminal and type `build` (only works if you're already in the project directory)
+5. To generate the pdf, go to your terminal and type `build` (only works if you're already in the project directory)